The Outaouais region’s 10 “must-sees”!

 Relax and unwind at North America’s largest Scandinavian spa, located just outside Gatineau Park!
 Treat yourself to a unique thermal experience in the spa’s seven outdoor baths and eight saunas, infinity pool with a spectacular view of the surrounding area, and Nordic waterfalls, and enjoy a healthy meal in the restaurant and bar.
-Revitalize your senses with a massage or body treatment or a session in the Källa saltwater pool, the only one on the continent.
+Revitalize your senses with a massage or body treatment or a session in the Källa saltwater pool, one of only two in the world.

-Round-the-clock entertainment, all under one roof!
-Discover over 1,800 slot machines and 64 gaming tables, including Texas Hold’em poker.
+Discover this oasis of entertainment featuring over 1,800 slot machines and 64 gaming tables, including Texas Hold’em poker.
 Immerse yourself in the exciting atmosphere of the Zone, a unique multigame space with 51 interactive terminals.
-Have a drink at the Bar 7, savour a meal at the Five Diamond-rated Le Baccara restaurant, and dance the night away at the casino’s nightclub, Club Aléa!
+Have a drink at the Bar 7, savour a meal at the Five Diamond-rated Le Baccara restaurant, and dance the night away at the casino’s new nightclub, Club Aléa!
 For ages 18+.

 8) Fairmont Le Château Montebello